How to install a local MCP server for your editor

 Minimum Security You Cannot Skip

 Prompt injection remains the primary risk.
 A README with malicious instructions inside the directory the server exposes can, without per-action approval, induce the model to execute tools in cascade.
 Granular client approval is the effective barrier; disabling it for speed is the recipe for the first incident.
-For servers reaching external systems, mail, production databases, or payment services, adding short-lived tokens with narrow scope is what separates a serious setup from a toy.
+For servers reaching external systems — mail, production databases, payment services — adding short-lived tokens with narrow scope is what separates a serious setup from a toy.

 When It’s Worth It

 Building your own makes sense when the tool you want to expose is specific to your company and no public server covers it.
-For everything else, the official registry and community provide reasonable coverage, and rewriting a git or github server for your team is work without return.
+For everything else, the official registry and community provide reasonable coverage.
 Better to invest that time deciding which internal tools deserve to be within reach of the model and which, however tempting, should continue to require a human in the loop.